malik-azad/Chat_App/README.md

  The client will automatically connect to the server using the IP address defined in the script.
 You will be prompted to enter your username and password.

 ## Successful Login
- The server displays: username joined the chat.
+ The server displays: username joined the chat. <br>
- The client displays: Successful login, ready to chat with host.
+ The client displays: Successful login, ready to chat with host.<br>

 ## Chatting
- After logging in, you can start sending and receiving encrypted messages.
+ After logging in, you can start sending and receiving encrypted messages. <br>
  The messages are signed and verified using RSA digital signatures to ensure integrity and authenticity.

 ## Project Structure
- db.py: Handles user registration, login, and database operations. server.py: Manages incoming connections and facilitates secure communication. client.py: Connects to the server and handles sending and receiving messages.
+ db.py: Handles user registration, login, and database operations. <br>
+ server.py: Manages incoming connections and facilitates secure communication. <br>
+ client.py: Connects to the server and handles sending and receiving messages.

 ## Fell free to update/modify this project